-Canadian Mathematical Gray Jay Competition (CMGC) is a new Canadian math competition open to students in grades K-8, with questions based primarily on grade 5-8 curriculum.
+Canada Jay Mathematical Competition (CJMC) is a new (as of 2020) Canadian math competition open to students in grades K-8, with questions based primarily on grade 5-8 curriculum.
 This competition has been created by mathematicians from across Canada.

 Canadian Open Mathematics Challenge (COMC)